 - How to Properly Use Praise to Encourage Your Child’s Potential

-Have you noticed a change in your kids’ willingness to obey depending on whether your words were positive or negative?
+Have you noticed a change in your kids’ willingness to obey when you use the power of positive parenting?
 How do you react to positive or negative commands and requests?

 One Effective Word to Get Kids to Listen